 Alternative 2 employs the use of LUCs to prevent explosive hazard exposure to potential human receptors.
-The LUCs for MEC generally include physical and/or administrative/legal mechanisms that minimize the potential for exposure by increasing awareness and limiting land use.
+LUCs for MEC generally include physical and/or administrative/legal mechanisms that minimize the potential for exposure by increasing awareness and limiting land use.
 This process does not prevent exposure to MEC in all cases; however, it can effectively prevent exposure by increasing awareness in areas where MEC may potentially be present.
 The LUCs for Alternative 2 include the following:

-- An educational awareness 3Rs (Recognize, Retreat, Report) Program would focus on providing information on the areas containing the MEC hazards and the appropriate response if MEC is encountered. - Periodic educational (3Rs) awareness meetings, fact sheets, and letters to landowners. - These preventive measures would include periodic educational public meetings and educational fact sheets that have the goal of modifying behavior to reduce the risk of exposure and reduce the impact if exposure occurs. - Fact sheets and 3R educational materials can be distributed through the community as posted notices or handouts.
+- Periodic educational awareness meetings, fact sheets, and letters to landowners. - An educational awareness 3Rs program, which would focus on providing information on the areas containing the MEC hazards and the appropriate response if MEC is encountered. - These preventive measures would include periodic educational public meetings and educational fact sheets that have the goal of modifying behavior to reduce the risks of exposure and reduce the impact if exposure occurs. - Fact sheets and educational materials can be distributed through the community as posted notices or handouts.